akshayKhot/payroll/README.md

 - Not doing enough quality assurance, apart from basic testing.
 - Not adding enough `rescue` clauses to handle unexpected errors.

 Note: I used [Jbuilder](https://github.com/rails/jbuilder) to convert the JSON response keys from snake_case to camelCase.
-However, it seems like it doesn't convert the keys more than two levels deep, even after enabling the `Jbuilder.deep_format_keys` setting.
+However, it seems like it doesn't convert the keys more than three levels deep, even after enabling the `Jbuilder.deep_format_keys` setting.
 Hence, the `start_date` and `end_date` attributes are still in snake_case in the response.